psychemedia/classical-roman-and-greek-myths/phaeton.md

 "Tethys her ſelf has fear'd to ſee me driv'n
 "Down headlong from the Precipice of Heav'n.
 "Beſides, conſider what impetuous Force
-"Turns Stars and Planets in a diff rent Courſe.
+"Turns Stars and Planets in a diff'rent Courſe.
 "I ſteer againſt their Motions; nor am I
 "Born back by all the Current of the Sky.
 "But how cou'd you reſiſt the Orbs that roul